kevin218/Eureka/docs/source/ecf.rst

 run_nlive
 '''''''''
 Integer.
 Number of live points for dynesty to use.
+Should be at least greater than (ndim * (ndim+1)) / 2, where ndim is the total number of fitted parameters.
+For shared fits, multiply the number of free parameters by the number of wavelength bins specified in Stage 4.

 run_bound
 '''''''''